 Sabrina qualified in 2009 and her treatment approach incorporates a variety of osteopathic methods adjusted to suit each patient - from soft tissue techniques to joint manipulations.

-She prefers to use cranial techniquesfor newborn babies and western acupuncture (dry needling) to ease acute muscle spasms and muscle tension.
+She prefers to use western acupuncture (dry needling) to ease acute muscle spasms and muscle tension.
 She may also use supportive taping or Kinesio-taping to help with certain injuries.

 During each treatment, ergonomic, postural, and exercise advice is usually given for the aftercare of treatment.
 Her special interests include treatment of back pain, pregnancy related issues, headaches and nerve impingements such as sciatica.